Fast Simulation of Vehicles with Non-deformable Tracks: RELATED WORK

 \subsection{Approximate Models}

-The models described in the previous section all have in common that they properly simulate some effects, but are either very computationally intensive, or neglect some other important effects (they e.g. assume only motion on flat ground with just small obstacles).
+Common feature of the models described in the previous section is that they properly simulate some effects, but are either very computationally intensive, or neglect some other important effects (they e.g. assume motion on flat ground with small obstacles only).

-What the robotics community often needs is a~fast model that can predict the approximate trajectory of a~tracked robot given some control commands.
-The tolerance to the approximation error differs based on the environment and particular task to be simulated.
 We are not aware of any approximate model for the deformable track type, because its behavior is highly nonlinear and it essentially requires to model the individual parts of the track separately.
-The rest of this section thus concentrates on approximate models for non-deformable tracks, which generally also do not model soil sinkage.
+The rest of this section thus concentrates on approximate models for non-deformable tracks.

-In some environments, only flat ground is present and the robot is never intended to overcome an obstacle.
-This might be the case in household robotics or storehouse helper robots.
+In some environments, only flat ground is present (e.g. in household robotics or storehouse helper robots).
 Then there is effectively only a very small difference between a~tracked robot and a~4-wheel robot with skid-steer control.
-In such scenarios, simulating the track by 4~wheels may be sufficient (with synchronized velocity of the wheels on each side).

 In some cases, the tracks can be treated completely passive and the robot motion can be roughly estimated by setting zero friction to the track surface, and pushing the robot with a~virtual force instead of driving the tracks.
 This force can be applied via a P(ID) controller, so that the robot achieves the desired velocity and keeps it.
-However, the usual effects of friction can not be simulated, so for example the robot can not stand on a~tilted plane with no control force (which the real robot can).
+However, the usual effects of friction can not be simulated.
+Consequently, the robot can not stand on a~tilted plane without control force (which the real robot can do).